writing-resources/awesome-scientific-writing/README.md

 - [docutils](https://docutils.sourceforge.io/docs/) - Python package which can
   convert reStructuredText into various formats and provides command-line tools to do it :link:.
-- [markdeep](https://casual-effects.com/markdeep/) - Markdeep is a JS library
-  which supports a variety of content as extensions of Markdown syntax
-  :bookmark: :link:.
 - [nbconvert](https://nbconvert.readthedocs.io/en/latest/) - Convert Jupyter
   notebooks into `reveal.js` presentations, PDF, HTML, Markdown, reStructuredText and more.